Amir Haddad: 2006–2013: Kokhav Nolad and Vayehi

-He came to fame in 2006 with his participation in the fourth season of the Israeli song competition Kokhav Nolad (in Hebrew כוכב נולד meaning A Star is Born), the Israeli equivalent of the Pop Idol held May to September 2006.
+He came to fame in 2006 with his participation in the fourth season of the Israeli song competition Kokhav Nolad (Hebrew: כוכב נולד; A Star is Born), the Israeli equivalent of the Pop Idol held May to September 2006.
 He was the first candidate to sing mostly French language songs during the audition.
 He advanced for 4 stages before being eliminated.

 The series was won by Jacko Eisenberg.
 Not winning in the season, he finished his obligatory military service in the Israeli Defence Forces and continued his studies in dentistry in Hebrew University of Jerusalem graduating in 2012.
 His song "Kache limtso milim", the Hebrew version of Patrick Bruel's French hit "J'te l'dis quand même", came alongside a music video.
-Bruel loved Amir's rendition so much he invited him to sing it with him in a grand event in Raanana Park on 23 May 2008 in front of 8000 spectators.
+Bruel loved Amir's rendition so much he invited him to sing it with him in a grand event in Ra'anana Park on 23 May 2008 in front of 8000 spectators.
 He sang it yet again much later in 2013, during the gala in tribute of Anaelle Ledoroth in Paris on 27 May 2013.

 In 2011, Amir Haddad released his debut studio album Vayehi co-written by himself and Omri Dagan during the years when Amir was a university student.
 The album included his already popular version of "Kache limtso milim".
 He also revived a 1990s hit "Désenchantée" by French artist Mylène Farmer.
 Haddad's version was produced by the famous Israeli producer Offer Nissim.
 Meanwhile, he pursued his passion in music.

 At the end of the competition, Haddad was signed to a French label, creating a following in France, Switzerland, the United States and Brazil in addition to Israel.
 He cooperated with a number of artists, notably Shlomi Shabat, Haim Moshe, Dudu Aharon, Gad Elbaz and Eyal Golan.